apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 ## Step 2: Authorize Catalog Google Sheet on Telescope

 Go to [Telescope (apio microservices platform)](https://telescope.apiobuild.com/).
-Log in into your **existing google account**.
+Log in with your **existing google account**.

 Then go to [Waitress](https://telescope.apiobuild.com/app/waitress) and follow the instruction on the **configure tab** to authorize your google sheet:
 1. Click `Share` at the top right corner of your google sheet
 2. Add the Waitress as an editor
 3. Copy and paste your google sheer URL.
 Hit `Authorize`

 After authorization, only you can access your sheet through our API.
-Even us cannot edit your google sheets!

 <video width="100%" loop="true" autoplay="true" controls style="align: center">
 <source src="/video/authorize-catalog-google-sheet.mp4" type="video/mp4" />